 Below are the opening paragraphs of the story.
-You can find the full story in our FREE ebook – In this short story, we will meet three characters: Reason, Ego and the Decision-Maker.
-Each plays a key role in creating or destroying teamwork.: The Philosophy and Process for Create a Right-Minded Team That Works Together as One.
+You can find the full story in our FREE ebook – Reason, Ego & the Right-Minded Teamwork Myth: The Philosophy and Process for Create a Right-Minded Team That Works Together as One.

 Once, before we lived in tribes, we all naturally worked together as one.

 All our needs were met.
 There was no sense of want because there was no need.
 Peace, abundance, and collaboration were normal.
 Instead of “yours” and “mine,” we shared with each other simply and effortlessly.

 There was no leader, either, but there was a clear, guiding spirit that emanated from our collective cooperation.
 We named that shepherding spirit Reason.
 Reason continually and gently reminded us of our caring thoughts and feelings for one another.